SHAHJADALI-302/LOCALREPO/README.md

 knowlage git learning project

-this repo is only ment to be used by students to learn git and try  diffrent git commands.:wq
+this repo is only ment to be used by students to learn git and try  diffrent git commands.

+this is the second change that i am doing the readme file.